evanordona/mak_multi/README.md

-# Mage Archer Knight (Lords Duel)
+# Lords Duel

 ## Description
-Mage Archer Knight is a strategic game that adds a twist to the classic Rock-Paper-Scissors concept.
-Players take on the roles of powerful characters: Mages, Archers, and Knights.
+Lords Duel is a strategic game that adds a twist to the classic Rock-Paper-Scissors concept.
+Players can select a card containing a powerful character: Mages, Archers, and Knights.
 Each beats a different character and loses to the other.

 In this game, instead of a simple win-lose outcome, each character has a value assigned to them, ranging from 1 to 8.
 Mages wield powerful magic but are vulnerable to the swift attacks of the Archers.
 Archers, in turn, must beware the armored Knights, whose defense can withstand their arrows.
 Knights, while formidable in defense, must tread carefully around the magical abilities of Mages.